N3msi/NCPR/README.md

  Creative Commons Attribution(CCA) : https://creativecommons.org/licenses/by/4.0/ Creative Commons Attribution(CCA)

+Special thanks:

+- the Guys from the DayZ Modding Community for theire tutorials, help and Codesnippets, espacially CashewSan, Munghard, Zenarchist and Wardog ♥
+- The Sammelbecken DayZ Community for testing and running this on theire live servers, espacially https://www.youtube.com/@Physio0104]PhYsiO[/url] and BamBam ♥ ( visit them! https://discord.gg/cyUVftXEdT )
+- DaemonForge and Dumpgrahs for [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2860838523&searchtext=color+weapons] Reskin Manger - Weapons Editon[/url]
+- Room Service for [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1646187754] Code Lock [/url] and letting me use some of his Code.

 Contributers:
 - Montanaburbur for his/her Model of a Helmet (no link available anymore) - RFL
 - nowelbesi for his/her Model of a Skeleton (no link available anymore) - RFL